snqzspg/cli-sort-visual/README.md

 <a bunch of code here>
 # ...and here.
 ```
-[Windows MSYS2 Only] Comment them out by adding a pound / hash `#` sign at the front of every line in between.
+[Windows MSYS2 Only] Comment them out by adding a pound / hash `#` sign at the front of every line of code in between the aformentioned comments.
 (And yes you have to build this project with MSYS2 terminal too!)

 #### Build instructions